dyo/dyo/CONTRIBUTING.md

 Test make us of the [mocha](https://mochajs.org/) framework and [chai](chaijs.com) assertion library.

-The following command will run  the complete test suite.
+The following command will run  the complete test suite (for both development environment and production environment).

 ```
 npm test